mcjonker/csce-145-algorithmic-design/README.md

 - SandwichArbiter allows users to construct two peanut butter and jelly and then check if they are identical.
 A simple object-based project that will make you hungry after spending too much time in it.
 - LaundryArbiter allows a user to enter their clothes and note their colors, storing in different drawers of a dresser based on what the type of clothing entered is.
 Each drawer holds up to 10 articles of clothing for a maximum of 50 total items stored (at 5 drawers).
 - StringHelper tests the use of static methods with a few fun outputs.
+- BoxSort allows a user to enter the number of boxes they wish to sort (by volume), then intakes the lable, length, width, and height of the boxes.
+After all boxes have been labeled and dimensioned, they are sorted from least to greatest volume and printed to the command line.
+The user can then choose to quit or sort a new array of boxes.